Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-direct-control-panel/guide.en-gb.md

 ![deleting routing configuration](images/deleterouting.png){.thumbnail}

-#### Deleting a DC configuration
+#### Deleting a AZ configuration

-To delete a DC configuration, click the `...`{.action} button on the DC configuration to delete, then click `Delete`{.action}.
+To delete a AZ configuration, click the `...`{.action} button on the AZ configuration to delete, then click `Delete`{.action}.

 ![DC deletion](images/deletedc.png){.thumbnail}

 > [!primary]
-> Deleting a DC configuration will delete the related routing configurations.
+> Deleting a AZ configuration will delete the related routing configurations.
 >

 #### Deleting a PoP configuration